aptech/docs/docs/CR-DOSWinCloseall.rst

 Remarks
 -------

-Calling DOSWinCloseall closes the DOS window immediately, without asking for confirmation.
+Calling :func:`DOSWinCloseall` closes the DOS window immediately, without asking for confirmation.
 If a program is running, its I/O reverts to the Command window.

 Examples
 ----------------